 The Hay Library Undergraduate Fellowship Program supports original research using special collections materials at the John Hay Library.
 Over eight weeks in the summer of 2021, a cohort of students will build research skills using primary sources to develop an original project.
 Projects can take the form of a traditional research paper or may be creative or digital in format, but all projects must make primary and substantive use of the rare books, manuscripts, artwork and/or other objects at the library.
 Projects do not have to be completed by the end of the summer; the fellowship can serve as a start for a senior thesis or can be a further exploration of work begun during a course.
 Fellows work primarily in the special collections reading room, with workshops on the history of the book, letterpress printing, and other topics that fit the fellows’ interests.

-The program is open to all Brown first years, sophomores, and juniors; fellows must be on campus for the duration of the program.
-Each fellow will be awarded $3,570.00 to cover housing and other expenses.
+The program is open to all current Brown undergraduates; fellows may work in person on campus (pandemic-permitting) or remotely (materials will be made available digitally).
+Each fellow will be awarded $4,000.00 to cover housing and other expenses.

-The application deadline is February 5, 2019; fellows will be notified by mid-March, 2019.
+The application deadline is March 5, 2021.
 The application includes a 500-word project proposal and a recommendation letter from a faculty member familiar with the applicant's scholarship.